Tih Minh

 Tih Minh is a 1918 French film serial directed by Louis Feuillade.

 Plot

 Tih Minh tells the story of Jacques d'Athys who returns to his home in Nice after an expedition to Indochina.
-Tih Minh (Mary Harald), a young woman from Laos, accompanies him.
+Tih Minh, a young woman from Laos, accompanies him.

 Athys and his servant, Placide, soon become involved with an international band of jewel thieves-cum-spies that include among its members a mysterious noble person, a hypnotist and an evil doctor who renders their victims amnesiacs.

-Unknown to Athys, he has returned to France with a book that contains a coded message revealing the location of treasure and sensitive government intelligence.
+Unknown to Athys, he has returned to France with a book that contains a coded message revealing the location of some treasures and of sensitive government intelligence as well.
 This makes him and Tih Minh the target of the spies who will stop at nothing to obtain the book.